Accelerating Hardware Development

 • Grid solutions

-• Lithium-ion technology
+• Lithium-ion battery technology

-• Biochemical sensors (one exception: CBRN)
+• Biochemical sensors (including CBRN)

 • Medical systems